emir01/Web-Shop/README.md

 First of all, the code of course!
 So feel free to explore and browse that.

 Additionally everything under the `Documents` folder.
-Which is the initial mockups for most of the screens done using Balsamiq (included are pdf exports) and database diagrams covering some of the more intersting aspects like the generic product categorizations and dynamic propety definitions
+Which is the initial mockups for most of the screens done using Balsamiq (included are pdf exports) and database diagrams covering some of the more intersting aspects like the generic product categorizations and dynamic propety definitions.

-## End Note
-This is the project I used to learn a lot about AngularJs